inspiration: "the reichenbach fall" from sherlock.

 When Evelyn raised their head after swallowing the last of the drink, the man was gone, and Evelyn, not sure why, felt an anchor drop from their chest only to rest in their stomach.
-They didn't have time to wallow in What Ifs and idiotic regrets, though, for the black chair across from them had moved and became occupied with the strange man by the bathroom.
+They didn't have time to wallow in What Ifs andregrets, though, for the black chair across from them moved and became occupied with the strange man by the bathroom.
 He looked even stranger up close.
 Evelyn could deduce that, yes, it was blood dripping out of his nose.
-He resembled a pre-teen boy about to hit puberty with the patchy appearance of his facial hair and the dozen or so whiteheads clouding the pale skin of his face.
+He resembled a pre-teen boy early to puberty with the patchy appearance of his facial hair and the dozen or so whiteheads clouding the pale skin of his face.
 His eyes were indeed a touch darker than Evelyn's, and they still carried a demeanor of soft menace.
-Evelyn found themselves lingering at his lips when they parted, displaying a sneak peek at straight, white teeth.
+Evelyn found themself lingering at his lips when they parted, displaying a sneak peek at straight, white teeth.
 Evelyn's brow furrowed, and the man cleared his throat and murmured with a tenor tone, "What are your pronouns?"

 Despite the café's door opening and letting in the fall chill, Evelyn's heart fluttered and heated up their whole body.
 "They," Evelyn stammered in a weak voice.
 "Their.
 Them."